A highlight video of some of our UN SDG Initiatives at Outsource Access

-We decided to hire our “SDG Implementation Consultant” who would partner with us on developing this program, understanding the collective causes/passions of our employees, delivering regular activity programming and tracking results to see impact.
+We decided to hire our “SDG Implementation Consultant” to partner with us to develop this program, understand our employees’ collective causes/passions, deliver regular activity programming, and track results to see the impact.

-- To be able to analyze and identify collective passions of our employees, we conducted the following data gathering instruments and processes:
+To be able to analyze and identify the collective passions of our employees, we conducted the following data-gathering instruments and processes:

-- Focused Group Discussion (FGD): FGD was conducted on August 16-20, 2021 via online meeting room and attended by 7 groups, composed of 41 employees.
+Focused Group Discussion (FGD): FGD was conducted on August 16-20, 2021 via online meeting room and attended by 7 groups of 41 employees.

-- From the results of the data gathering, our implementer was able to identify the following SDG Goals that are collectively preferred by our employees:
+From the results of the data gathering, our implementer was able to identify the following SDG Goals that our employees collectively prefer: